domsq/tina-q-cards/README.md

 - As a site user I can log out so that my account remains secure if I were to visit the site from a shared PC
 - As a site user I can view a profile for my user account so that I can see my order history and also make any adjustments to the details kept on record for me
 - As a site user I can submit a message to admin so that any feedback or issues I’m having can be raised with them
+- As a site user I can reply to the blog posts so that I can express an opinion about them or add a comment
+- As a site user I can edit my replies to the blog posts so that I may update them if needed
+- As a site user I can delete any of my replies to the blog posts so that I can remove them if I feel they’re no longer needed
 - As a site admin I can manage product categories so that I may add, update or delete them as needed
 - As a site admin I can manage products so that I may add, update or delete them as needed
 - As a site admin I can manage user accounts so that any required changes to them can be made
 - As a site admin I can view created orders so that they may be fulfilled, or amended if needs be
 - As a site admin I can view messages submitted via the contact us section so that I may act upon them
-- As a site admin I can manage the welcome message text that displays on the Homepage so that I can update it if required
 - As a site admin I can manage the content on the “Tina's Blog” page so that it can be amended if needed

 #### Returning users

 - As a returning site user I can have a look whether any new products have been added so that I can decide if I want to buy any
 - As a returning site user I can view my user profile (if I registered an account) so that I can see whether my details are still up-to-date and also view previous orders
+- As a returning site user I can see whether any new blog posts and associated replies have been added
 - As a returning site admin I can see whether any new messages have been submitted so that I can action them accordingly
 - As a returning site admin I can look at whether any new orders have been placed so that I can fulfill or amend them as required
-- As a returning site admin I can update the welcome message text so that any changes to it can be made
 - As a returning site admin I can update the "Tina's Blog" page content so that any required changes to it are reflected

 #### Frequent users